Relativistic Freeze-in with Scalar Dark Matter in a Gauged $B-L$ Model and Electroweak Symmetry Breaking: The Model

 For our analysis we stay in the decoupling limit {\it i.e.,} $\alpha \sim 10^{-4} - 10^{-5}$ obeying $2\sigma$ constraints of Higgs data of LHC at 13 TeV \cite{Sirunyan:2018koj,ATLAS:2018doi}. \MM{Therefore, for all practical purposes, due to the very tiny mixing between the SM Higgs and $B-L$ Higgs bosons $h_1 \simeq h$ and $h_2 \simeq S$ in our analysis.
 In the subsequent sections, we explore the production of dark matter from the SM and $B-L$ Higgs boson decay and annihilation processes.
 For the above mentioned values of the Higgs mixing angle $\alpha$ and quartic coupling $\lambda_{Sh} > 6 \times 10^{-6}$ \cite{DeRomeri:2020wng}, the $B-L$ Higgs boson is in thermal equilibrium along with SM Higgs boson in the early Universe. }

 Note that Eq.~\eqref{eq:massesscalar} represents the physical masses of the scalar fields without any thermal correction and we will see that the thermal correction to the SM Higgs mass have a large impact on the dark matter phenomenology.
-Here we consider the electroweak phase transition to be a crossover in which Higgs remains massive at critical temperature ($T_c=160\, \textrm{GeV}$).
+The electroweak phase transition (EWSB) can be either second order phase transition or a cross-over.
+The SM Higgs becomes massless in second order phase transition, whereas it remains massive in cross-over during EWSB \cite{Baker:2017zwx,Quiros:1999jp,DOnofrio:2015gop}.
+The authors have performed numerical lattice Monte Carlo simulations to study the thermodynamics of the cross-over where they have shown that $m_h (T_c)$ approaches around $10 - 15\ GeV$ during EWSB \cite{DOnofrio:2015gop}.
+In our work, we consider the electroweak phase transition to be a crossover in which Higgs remains massive at critical temperature ($T_c=160\, \textrm{GeV}$).
 For the temperature is greater than the critical temperature {\it i.e.,} $T>T_c$, the mass of Higgs bosons is given by \cite{DeRomeri:2020wng},

 whereas for the temperature smaller than the critical temperature {\it i.e.,} $T <T_c$, the mass of Higgs boson is given by,

 In the above, $c$ represents a constant which is determined by requiring $m_{h}(0)=125.5\, \textrm{GeV}$, {\it i.e.,} Higgs boson mass at zero temperature.